liudake/react-demo/README.md

 ## Run and debug locally

-If you have not installed ABT Node locally, you can do it by:
+If you have not installed ABT Node locally, you can do it using the following:
 ```shell
 yarn global add @abtnode/cli
 ```
-You can get more details from [Get started with ABT Node](https://www.arcblock.io/en/get-started) if you need help on installing ABT Node.
+You can get more details from [Get started with ABT Node](https://www.arcblock.io/en/get-started) page or if you need help installing ABT Node.

-Clone the repo and start development with a debug mode ABT Node instance inside this project:
+Clone the repo and start development using a debug mode ABT Node instance inside this project:
 ```shell
 git clone git@github.com:blocklet/react-demo.git
 cd react-demo